idiap/cbi_toolbox/README.rst

 -----------

 - Clone the project with its submodules: ``git clone --recursive <url>``
-- Create a new environment unsing the envoronment.yml file:
+- Create a new environment unsing the environment.yml file:
   ``conda env create -f environment.yml -n <environment name>``
-- Run pip install on the root folder: ``pip install .[mpi,plots]``
+- Run pip install on the root folder: ``pip install .[mpi,plots,docs]`` (choose optional packages according to your needs)

 If you already have an MPI implementation installed on your system, it is possible that conda installs a different one.
 If you want compatibility with your system MPI,